- 1 An update from my wildlife pond in autumn

 This Holly Blue Butterfly was the last butterfly I saw in my garden.
 I am sad to say that I have seen far fewer butterflies in my garden this year.
 I love butterflies and so their absence from my garden concerns me greatly.
 I cannot remember another year when I have not seen a single Painted Lady Butterfly.
 I’ve been looking forward to the Painted Lady’s eventual arrival, but sadly it never came.
 I hope to see more butterflies next year.

 I use an Oase AquaSkim 20 pond filter to keep the surface of the pond clear of fallen leaves and debris; however on the 10th October 2020, I noticed that the filter was clogged up and had stopped working.
 On the 11th October 2020, my husband waded into the pond to clear out the Oase AquaSkim 20, as this could only be done from the centre of the pond.
 After clearing out the pond skimmer, my husband removed a large proportion of the algae.
 This was easy to do, the algae was simply twirled around a pole and removed in as small a segments as possible.
-Each section of algae was checked for dragonfly larvae (more than 40 dragonfly larvae were found) and then the algae was left at the side of the pond, so any creatures could more easily return to the water.
+Each section of algae was checked for dragonfly larvae (more than 40 dragonfly larvae were found) and then the algae was left at the side of the pond, so any creatures that we had missed could more easily return to the water.
 It would have been better to have removed more algae from the pond, but we stopped work then, as I was anxious to avoid any risk to the dragonfly larvae.

 After this work was completed, algae was still present in the water but its presence was reduced.
-I hope that by continuing to use the natural algae treatment each week, that the algae won’t now get out of hand.
-Fingers crossed!
+I hope that by continuing to use the natural algae treatment each week, that the algae won’t now get out of hand; fingers crossed!

-I have spotted a few dragonflies around my pond this autumn.
+I’ve spotted a few dragonflies around my pond this autumn.
 Most have been a blur, but I did manage to take a few pictures of this Southern Hawker Dragonfly, laying eggs around the pond.

 On the 7th November 2020, my husband helped me use a net to gather a small scoop of pond water and sludge from my pond.
 I was debating whether to remove any algae and slime from the water, so as the alleviate the quantity of algae in the pond next spring and summer.